-When raising a grievance, employees need to explain the concerns they have in detail and give an indication of the resolution they are seeking.
-Please be mindful that while this should normally be in writing, some individual’s may not be able to approach it in this way and any complaint might need to be dealt with as a grievance, even it is received verbally.
+When raising a grievance, employees need to explain the concerns they have in detail and indicate the resolution they are seeking.
+Please be mindful that while this should generally be in writing, some individual’s may not be able to approach it in this way, and any complaint might need to be dealt with as a grievance, even it is received verbally.

 Despite managers’ best efforts, it is rare for all parties to be entirely satisfied with the outcome of a formal grievance.
 For this reason, a good grievance process will always start with an attempt at informal resolution.
 Mediation can sometimes be a helpful intervention.

 A formal grievance will consist of an investigation into the concerns, getting the perspective of all relevant parties and then a formal, confidential meeting to allow the aggrieved to put their concerns.
-The person hearing the grievance will then need to make a judgement based on all of the evidence, about whether or not the grievance is upheld and if it is, any redress and next steps.
-If the employee is dissatisfied with the outcome of their grievance, they have a legal right to appeal and have their grievance heard by a new panel which will ensure an independent and fair review of the case.
+The person hearing the grievance will then need to judge based on all of the evidence about whether or not the grievance is upheld and, if it is, any redress and next steps.
+If the employee is dissatisfied with the outcome of their grievance, they have a legal right to appeal and have their grievance heard by a new panel, ensuring an independent and fair review of the case.

 Grievances during other procedures

 It is not unusual for an employee who is subject to a disciplinary, capability or other procedure to raise a grievance – often related to their perceived treatment through the instigation or management of these procedures.
 Policies will vary, but our view is that where the grievance is related to the procedure, it should be managed as part of that procedure and not as a separate grievance.
 However, suppose the grievance is entirely unrelated or relates to the conduct of the person managing the procedure (e.g. that they are bullying or being discriminatory).
 In that case, it will probably be appropriate to deal with the issues concurrently, or in some cases, to suspend the other procedure until the grievance is dealt with.